Hybrid Quantum Error Correction and Mitigation by Purification: Local depolarizing errors

 \subsubsection{Small error expansion}

-The results of the previous section was limited to permutationally symmetric product states.
-In order to see the performance of PQEC on more general states, we perform a small error expansion under the local depolarizing channel.
+The results of the previous section were limited to permutationally symmetric product states.
+In order to see the performance of PQES on more general states, we perform a small error expansion under the local depolarizing channel.

 For an arbitrary pure state $ | \psi_0 \rangle $, we may expand the density matrix in the $M$-qubit Pauli basis as

 where the sum runs over $4^M $ Pauli strings and the real coefficients $r_P := \bra{\psi} P \ket{\psi} $ satisfy $\sum_P r_P^2 = 2^M$.
 Each Pauli string has a weight $ w(P) $, which is equal to the number of non-identity Pauli operators.
 The coefficients, $r_P $, may then be grouped by weight, so that we can define